 TELE automatically transmits using the callsign, band, frequency, channel and timing schedule defined in the Configuration application.
 Only the callsign and band are user configurable.
 The frequency and timing schedule are determined by the channel, which is assigned uniquely to each U4B.
-In the configuration screen you have a choice of 3 channels.
+In the configuration screen you have a choice of 3 channels (you can set an arbitrary channel number using the CH variable).
 The transmission cycle repeats every 10 minutes.